heremaps/here-aaa-java-sdk/README.md

 Read the javadocs for details.
 The mvn commands above will create javadocs locally, which you can see at 'here-oauth-client/target/apidocs/index.html'.

-If you are just getting started, go to com.here.account.oauth2.HereAccount javadocs for the overview of two options:
+If you are just getting started, go to com.here.account.oauth2.HereAccessTokenProvider javadocs for the overview of two options:
-- get an "always fresh" HERE Access Token via TokenEndpoint.requestAutoRefreshingToken(..) approach
+- get an "always fresh" HERE Access Token via the HereAccessTokenProvider.builder().build(); followed by .getAccessToken(); approach
-- get a one time use HERE Access Token via TokenEndpoint.requestToken(..) approach
+- get a new HERE Access Token every time via HereAccessTokenProvider.builder().setAlwaysRequestNewToken(false).build(); followed by .getAccessToken(); approach

-- get Id Token via TokenEndpoint.requestToken(..) approach by setting the scope field in the request.
+A third option is to get an id_token

-- get
+- get Id Token via com.here.account.oauth2.HereAccount's TokenEndpoint.requestToken(..) approach by setting the scope field in the request.